-It is known that finding an $s$-shortest path tree of minimum total weight is polynomial-time solvable on non-negative weighted graphs~\cite{KhullerRY95}.
-We observe that our algorithms (based on maximum matching and maximum flow) for finding an $\alpha$-colored $s$-SPT nicely extend to finding a minimum weight $\alpha$-colored $s$-SPT.
+Finding an $s$-SPT of minimum total weight is polynomial-time solvable on non-negative weighted graphs~\cite{KhullerRY95}.
+We observe that our algorithm for finding an $\alpha$-colored $s$-SPT nicely extends to finding a minimum weight solution.
 We essentially reduce this \textsc{Minimum Weight Color Constrained Shortest Path Tree} (\textsc{Min CC-SPT}) problem to finding a minimum cost maximum flow.
-This results in an $\mathcal{O}(T_{SSP}(n,m)+nq\log n \cdot T_{SSP}(n,nq))$-time algorithm (Theorem \ref{thm:spt-q-col-minwt}).
-We also give a faster algorithm to solve the problem for the special case when $q=2$ (Sec.~\ref{sec:minrb}).
-Our results are summarized in Table \ref{table1}.
+Then by invoking an algorithm that solves \textsc{Minimum Cost Maximum Flow}, we obtain an algorithm (Sec.~\ref{sec:min-cc-spt}) for \textsc{Min CC-SPT}.
+We also give a simpler algorithm to solve the problem for the special case when $q=2$ (Sec.~\ref{sec:minrb}).
+Our results are summarized in Table~\ref{table1}.